sezezulka/sezezulka.github.io/_posts/2020-07-02-medico_readings.md

 39. von Hofmannsthal, Hugo (1902).
 The Letter of Lord Chandos.
 40. Wolters, G. (2015).
 Globalized parochialism: Consequences of English as Lingua Franca in philosophy of science.
 International Studies in the Philosophy of Science, 29(2), 189-200.
 41. Davidson, D. (1973).
 On the very idea of a conceptual scheme.
 In Proceedings and addresses of the American Philosophical Association (Vol. 47, pp. 5-20).
 American Philosophical Association.
+42. Feyerabend, P. (1999).
+Theses on anarchism.
+For and against Method: Including Lakatos's lectures on scientific method and the Lakatos-Feyerabend correspondence, 113-118.